 Thryve was generous and included a free bottle of probiotics along with my test kit!
 It contains a mix of bifidobacterium and lactobacillus, which are usually good ones to start with as these strains are normally found in the human gastrointestinal tract.
 They are fairly generic bacteria that are helpful for a wide range of people, and also survive stomach acid well.
 I started taking these before bed recently, and will wait for a week or two before deciding on my next step, based on my blood test results and how I feel.

+There are also many other probiotic strains that help to improve the health of your gut, urinary tract, and other organ functions.
 After your gut bacteria has been analysed, you can fill in a simple questionnaire to get your own probiotic recommendation, based on what you’d like to achieve with your health.